Watchmaking & Clockmaking

 Movement replacements

 Next is a mechanical watch.
 The movement on my father's Seiko SKX started running extremely fast, to the point that even adjusting the balance wheel wasn't enough to fix it.
 After a couple failed attempts to regulate it, we decided to replace the older 7s26 movement with the more modern, more reliable, and cheaper Seiko NH36.
 Fortunately, they are completely drop-in compatible (except for the stem/crown), which simplified the process greatly.
-You'll be hearing more about Seiko's line of NH movements later =)

 Custom-built watches